yjyao/tmux-picker/README.md

 * bash 4+
 * gawk 4.1+ (which was released in 2013)

-# Troubleshooting

-- <kbd>Meta</kbd> + <kbd>F</kbd> does not work in copy mode
-    - Set `set-option -g mode-keys vi`, adjust your key bindings or change `PICKER_KEY`

 # Acknowledgements

 It started as a fork of [tmux-fingers](https://github.com/Morantron/tmux-fingers).
 I would like to thank to [Morantron](https://github.com/Morantron) (the tmux-fingers author) for a really good piece of code!

 My main problem with tmux-fingers was that it did not support terminal colors (it strips them down).
 I have fancy powerline prompt, colored `ls`, zsh syntax highlighting, colored git output, etc. So after entering tmux-fingers hint mode it was like *'WTF?
 Where are all my colors?
 Where am I?
 Where's the item I want to highlight??!'*.
 I could enable capturing escape sequences for colors in `tmux capture-pane`, but it would break tmux-fingers pattern matching.

 My other problem with tmux-fingers was that it was sluggish.
 So I started adding color support to `tmux-fingers` and improving its performance.
 I had to simplify things to make it reliable.
 I completely rewrote awk part, added Huffman Coding, added second hint mode.
 I therefore decided to fork and rename project instead of submitting pull requests that turn things upside down.